-First Alzheimer's case has full diagnosis 106 years laterJanuary 9th, 2013 in Alzheimer's disease & dementia /
+First Alzheimer's case has full diagnosis 106 years laterJanuary 9, 2013 in Medicine & Health / Alzheimer's disease & dementia

 (Medical Xpress)—More than a hundred years after Alois Alzheimer identified Alzheimer's disease in a patient an analysis of that original patient's brain has revealed the genetic origin of their condition.